Moddable-OpenSource/moddable/documentation/tools/tools.md

 **xsc** is the XS compiler, a command line tool that compiles JS files into XS binary files containing symbols and byte codes.

 By default **xsc** parses the JS file as an ECMAScript module.
-Optionally, for compatibility and conformance, **xsc** can parse the JS file as an ECMAScript program or a CommonJS module.
+Optionally, for compatibility and conformance, **xsc** can parse the JS file as an ECMAScript program.
 Moddable apps only use ECMAScript modules.

 With the `-c` option, **xsc** accepts the `@` constructs that reference host functions and host objects.
 For instance: